egv234/egv234/README.md

 I'm Erick Valdes, a computer science student at Blue Ridge Community College learning Object Oriented Programming in Java as well as Github.

 ## About Me
--I have experience coding in Java and C++
+- I have experience coding in Java and C++
--I'm interested in web design and web development -Currently studying at BRCC but plan to transfer to JMU
+- I'm interested in web design and web development
+- Currently studying at BRCC but plan to transfer to JMU
--Email: egv234@email.vccs.edu
+- Email: egv234@email.vccs.edu